Birnberg Research Program

 The College of Dental Medicine's Research Advisory Committee considers individuals who have made important contributions to dentistry through both research and mentoring for selection and the lecturer and recipient of the Birnberg Award.
-Fifty-six outstanding scientists and teachers have been honored as the Birnberg Lecturer since the first Birnberg Award was presented in 1954.
+Fifty-seven outstanding scientists and teachers have been honored as the Birnberg Lecturer since the first Birnberg Award was presented in 1954.

 Birnberg Lecturers and Award Recipients